python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_marimo.md

 NOTE: Change this to use `pip install marimo` and `marimo edit whatever.py`

 - First thing you will do is make a folder on your desktop 'name it whatever you want.'
- - then you need to open the terminal
+ - Go into the folder and then you need to open the terminal
  - type `pip install marimo`
+ - once it has finished installing you will type `python -m marimo edit` (This will open the web browser to the marimo website.)
+ - After just do create your own notebook.
  -
 # To create your own Notebook
 - Marimo will automatically open with a notebook but for you to start your own.